 - The Facebook logo icon of Font Awesome displayed here requires only 561 bytes as SVG.

-- The corresponding web font of Font Awesome contains numerous other logos, which they probably do not all need – but the file is over 100 kilobytes in size.
+- The corresponding webfont from Font Awesome contains numerous other logos that you probably don’t need – but the file is over 100 kilobytes in size.